-Currently, the Ferndale Community Resource Center is only open for limited hours (Tuesday-Friday 9:30 am to 12:30 pm, Monday 2-6:30pm and one Saturday morning a month).
-It is staffed entirely with volunteers who are passionate, but not necessarily trained or certified in social work.
+Currently the Ferndale Community Resource Center is only open four days a week, 9:30 am to 12:30 pm, although they recently expanded to being open one Saturday morning a month.
+It is staffed entirely with volunteers, who are passionate, but not necessarily trained or certified in social work.

 The Ferndale Community Resource Center is a critical link in the social safety net for those experiencing poverty in Ferndale.
-The Center provides clothing, job search assistance, toiletries, food, bus vouchers, laundry vouchers and a warm place to stay.
+They provide clothing, job search assistance, toiletries, food, bus vouchers, laundry vouchers and a warm spot to stay.

 With a full-time employee, the Community Resource Center could expand services.
-This would allow the Resource Center to be eligible for several grants, bringing the Department of Social and Health Services (DSHS) to conduct visits with clients and provide training opportunities for the County Health Department and other expanded services.
+This would allow the Resource Center to be eligible for several grants, bringin the Department of Social and Health Services (DSHS) to do visits with clients and provide training opportunities for the County Health Department and other expanded services.